clark-rob/level-up-client/README.md

 ## Future Fixes
 - MAKE WORK DRY!!!!!
 - Work on CSS, improve UX
-- prevent other users from altering another users data
+- update searching feature by adding other paramaters
-- search a game by specific paramater
+  - by system, etc.
 - generate a random game
-- hide and show specifics when signed in/out
 - when updating a game, only update needed param
-- add url in README

 ## Bonus Accomplishments
 - link to thrid party API